Communications Law (CMGL)

 Attributes: CORC, CRCP, IPIF, JD, LAWT, LLM.

 CMGL 0368.
-Mass Media Law.
+Journalism and the Law.
 (2 to 4 Credits)

 A study of the scope of First Amendment protection of a free press and the current regulatory framework of the mass media.
 Specific topics include defamation, privacy, prior restraints, reporters' privileges, access to governmental information, the free press/ fair trial conflict, access to the media, regulation of broadcast and cable television, and commercial speech and advertising.